Summer 2024

 NOW IS THE TIME FOR YOU TO GIVE!!!

 We look to our community for support now more than ever.
-On May 11, 2023 the federal government declared an end to the public health emergency for Covid-19.
+Last year, on May 11, 2023, the federal government declared an end to the public health emergency for Covid-19.
 Looking at the impact that Covid 19 had on minorities, it illuminated what Health Legacy has known for years.
 Minorities are disproportionately impacted by higher rates of diseases and disorders such asthma, diabetes, cancer and infant mortality.
 Also, by having these preexisting conditions, minorities are at much greater risk for having bad medical outcomes with Covid-19.

 In 2024 Health Legacy is launching a different approach to planning, developing and implementing programs to address the Health Disparities facing minorities in Cleveland, Ohio and beyond.
 We are now partnering with Business Volunteers Unlimited (BVU) to bring more information about Health Legacy to the Greater Cleveland Community.
 Again, we need your help so we will be able to support more minority physicians and dentists to come to Cleveland to help a city that is in a medical crisis.